varigence/docs/bimlflex/user-guide/concurrent-development.md

 Use Versions to progress through development cycles.
 For sprint scenarios, name the current Version after the current sprint, e.g. `Sprint 23`

 A single customer means all artifacts are in a single repository.
-That means all SSDT database projects represent a whole database and that all shared artefacts in the Data Vault are all co-located.
-This enables building of Point In Time constructs across data from multiple sources and also makes it possible to track name collisions in the target layer.
+That means all SSDT database projects represent a whole database and that all shared artifacts in the Data Vault are all co-located.
+This enables the building of Point In Time constructs across data from multiple sources and also makes it possible to track name collisions in the target layer.

 ## Use Exclusions for work separation